rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

 <h3 id="a-5">  ☑️ Step 5: Using <code>/pages/index.js</code> to reroute and update the header </h3>

-In this step, we'll do a few things:
+In this step, we'll redirect the user based on these rules:
  - If the user is logged in on `/login` or `/register`, redirect them to the home page.
  - If the user _isn't_ logged in on a dynamic page management page, redirect them to the home page.
    - This will include any route that starts with `/edit/...`, which we'll code in part B.
- - We'll also change the header for logged in users, to a single button that says the user's name.
-   - When the user clicks on this "user button", a drop down menu will display.

 Open up `/pages/index.js`.
 First, we'll add a new function, `reroute_if_needed`, right below `current_user_loaded`: